contrailcirrus/contrail-forecast/docs/specs/forecast-api.md

     existing in the range of \[0, 4]\, `0` being a location with no contrail impact, and `4` being a location with severe contrail impact.
-The value of `contrails` is intended to scale, roughly, with the CO2 equivalence of contrail impact, and by extension, scale with the equivalent fuel penalty for avoiding a given region. i.e. one should be willing to burn 2x as much fuel to avoid a location with `contrails` of `3` over a region with `contrails` of `1.5`.
+The value of `contrails` is intended to scale, roughly, with the CO2 equivalence of contrail impact, and by extension, the appropriate fuel investment for avoiding a given region. i.e. one should be willing to burn 2x as much fuel to avoid a location with `contrails` of `3` over a region with `contrails` of `1.5`.